UCESCO HOPE for WOMEN VOCATIONAL CENTRE

 One of the key prerequisites for the economic and social development of the country is the creation of work opportunities for women.
-We designed this project to support Vulnerable women living in slums and villages in vocational education.
-The group is made up young girls who never finished high school; Their risk is greatest, their hardship most profound, and their current and future costs to our communities are the most significant.
-Due to the lack of services tailored to their needs, many emancipating foster young girls are either at risk of becoming (or they already became) homeless, leading to early unwanted pregnancies, and unsafe abortions.
+We designed this project to support Vulnerable women living in slums and villages to undertake vocational education.
+The group is made up of young girls who never finished high school.
+Their risk is greatest, their hardship most profound, and their current and future costs to our communities are the most significant.
+Due to the lack of services tailored to their needs, many emancipating foster young girls are either at risk of becoming (or are already) homeless, leading to early unwanted pregnancies, and unsafe abortions.
 There is also a rise in abandoned children as inexperienced and unsupported young parents lack stability in their lives to look after these children.
 In response, UCESCO has analyzed and identified at-risk, low-income or unemployed young single mums (school dropouts) as a priority group to receive intense education, employment, vocation, entrepreneurship, and support services.
 There also currently exists an unsatisfied need for career technical training, post-secondary education, apprenticeships, and employment in high wage/high growth careers.
-This issue begins with a lack of basic skills UCESCO hopes to provide.
+This issue begins with a lack of basic skills which UCESCO hopes to provide.
 Simultaneously, it provides a foundation for academic excellence and future leadership.
-Through our program, we are able to assist at-risk women in making healthy, productive transitions into adulthood by providing them with tools to complete their educations, finding jobs that will lead to lifetime careers, and encouraging them to take advantage of opportunities to pursue their own business ventures.
+Through our program, we are able to assist at-risk women to make healthy, productive transitions into adulthood by providing them with tools to complete their education, finding jobs that will lead to lifetime careers, and encouraging them to take advantage of opportunities to pursue their own business ventures.

 - Encourage creativity in the fields of music and art as an alternative means of expressing their thoughts and emotions.